Michael R. Bruchas, Ph.D.

 Professor of Neurobiology (in Psychiatry)

-the New York State Psychiatric Institute
+Department of Psychiatry, CUIMC and the New York State Psychiatric Institute

 https://www.columbiapsychiatry.org/profile/sandra-comer-phd